 Elliott Erwitt immigrated to New York City with his family just before World War II broke out.
 When his parents separated, Elliott joined his father in a move to Los Angeles.
 By 16, his father had left Elliott alone and moved to New Orleans, and Elliott started teaching himself photography.
 He later enrolled to study at Los Angeles City College and later picked up filmmaking classes at the New School for Social Research (now The New School) in exchange for janitorial work.
 Elliott Erwitt produced his first significant photo essay, Pittsburgh, Pennsylvania, in 1950, thanks to his friend and contemporary Roy Stryker.
 After joining Magnum, Elliott Erwitt's photos started to include more commercial as well as personal pieces.

-Erwitt shot as a freelance photographer for illustrated magazines like Look, Life, Collier's and more after joining Magnum Photos in 1953, and went on to serve as the agency's president for three years in the 1960s.
+Elliott Erwitt shot as a freelance photographer for illustrated magazines like Look, Life, Collier's and more after joining Magnum Photos in 1953, and went on to serve as the agency's president for three years in the 1960s.
 Among his various documentary projects, he also produced 18 comedy films for Home Box Office in the '80s.
-Notorious for being economical when shooting film, Erwitt told Time magazine: "[Photography is] like fishing.
+Notorious for being economical when shooting film, Elliott Erwitt told Time magazine: ""[Photography is] like fishing.
 Sometimes you catch one.
-You lay in wait for something to happen — sometimes it happens, sometimes it doesn't."
-From the 1990s through the 2000s, Erwitt published three more dog photography books: Elliott Erwitt: To the Dogs (1992), Dog Dogs (1998) and Elliot Erwitt's Dogs (2008).
+You lay in wait for something to happen — sometimes it happens, sometimes it doesn't.""
+From the 1990s through the 2000s, Elliott Erwitt published three more dog photography books: Elliottt Erwitt: To the Dogs (1992), Dog Dogs (1998) and Elliott Erwitt's Dogs (2008).